 - 1. Your code must be submitted as a series of commits that are pushed to the origin/master branch of your Git repository.
 We consider your latest commit prior to the due date/time to represent your submission. - 2.
-The directory for your project must be called 'assignment2' and be located at the root of your Git repository. - 3.
 You must provide a Makefile that is included along with the code that you commit.
-We will run 'make' inside the 'assignment2' directory, which must produce a 'rt' also located in the 'assignment2' directory. - 4.
-You must submit code that compiles in the provided VM, otherwise your assignment will not be graded. - 5.
+We will run 'make' inside the 'assignment2' repository root, which must produce a 'rt' also located in the 'assignment2' repository root. - 3.
+You must submit code that compiles in the provided VM or Docker, otherwise your assignment will not be graded. - 4.
 Your code must be -Wall clean on gcc/g++ in the provided VM, otherwise your assignment will not be graded.
-Do not ask the TA for help on (or post to the forum) code that is not -Wall clean, unless getting rid of the warning is the actual problem. - 6.
+(Note that bison may generate code that is not -Wall clean.
+This is fine.)
+Do not ask the TA for help on (or post to the forum) code that is not -Wall clean, unless getting rid of the warning is the actual problem. - 5.
 You are not allowed to work in teams or to copy code from any source.